city-artificial-intelligence/mosaic/README.md

-# mosaic
+## MOSAIC: Multi-strategy Ontology Alignment Suite in CSG

-MOSAIC: Multi-strategy Ontology Alignment Suite in CSG
+A system created as a combination of matching strategies developed by BSc and MSC students taking the module Semantic Web Technologies and Knowledge Graphs at City St George's, University of London